-Settled in 1689 by a group of landowners from nearby Remedios, Santa Clara's rich agricultural land and fortuitous location between Havana and eastern Cuba have made it a relatively affluent provincial center.
-It has Cuba's third-largest university, whose students are probably responsible for the city's reputation for being liberal (it's one of the few Cuban towns with a very visible gay presence).
-But Santa Clara also appears to be a historically secular city, judging from the absence of a church on its central plaza.
+Settled in 1689 by a group of landowners from nearby Remedios, Santa Clara's rich agricultural land and fortuitous location between Havana and Eastern Cuba have made it a relatively affluent provincial center.
+It's home to Cuba's third-largest university, the Universidad Central de Las Villas, whose students give the city its liberal reputation and youthful vibe.
+It's one of the few Cuban towns with a visible gay presence.